EdisonCat/blog-django/README.md

 2) Run ``python manage.py runserver`` in command line.

-A web page should be poping out in the browser.
+A web page should be popping out in the browser.

 ## Screenshots
 #### Article list